<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=200498&amp;fmt=gif">

 Puritan provides resources that clinicians can use to help patients in self-sampling for vaginal collection or penile collection.

-Because all of our swabs are made right here in the U.S.A., Puritan Medical is able to rapidly get the highest quality swabs available into your hands when you need them.
+Because all of our swabs are made right here in the U.S.A., Puritan Medical Products delivers the highest quality swabs when you need them.
 If you’re ready to place an order, or simply want to determine the best swab for your specific needs, we encourage you to reach out to the Puritan sales team today.

 Contact a sales rep, today!